jccerrillo/clm/README.md

 # CLM

 *********************************************************************
-The original CLM from https://ccrma.stanford.edu/software/snd/snd/clm.html is now loadable with ASDF !!!
+The original CLM from https://ccrma.stanford.edu/software/snd/snd/clm.html is now loadable with ASDF.
-None of this is necesary any longer, unless you are using lispworks.
+Simply put it in your local directory and (ql:quickload "clm")
 *********************************************************************

-A Quicklisp-loadable version of [CLM (Common Lisp Music)](https://ccrma.stanford.edu/software/snd/snd/clm.html).

-Tested with ClozureCL, SBCL and Lispworks (Personal Edition) on OSX.

-Installation:

-1) Clone or download to ~/quicklisp/local-projects directory.

-2) Start your lisp

-3) (ql:register-local-projects)

-4) (ql:quickload "clm")

 Once loaded you can do: